-3.14.1 Amphibians and Reptiles
+3.16.1 Amphibians and Reptiles

-3.14.1.1 Gopher Tortoise (Gopherus polyphemus)
+3.16.1.1 Gopher Tortoise (Gopherus polyphemus)

-The gopher tortoise is listed as Threatened (T) by the Florida Fish and Wildlife Conservation Commission (FWC) but is not listed as a threatened or endangered species by the U.S. Fish and Wildlife Service (USFWS).
-However, USFWS determined in a 12-month finding published on July 27, 2011, that listing of the gopher tortoise as a threatened species in the eastern portion of its range is warranted under the ESA.
+The gopher tortoise is listed as Threatened (T) by the FWC but is not listed as T or Endangered (E) by the USFWS.
+However, USFWS determined in a 12-month finding published on July 27, 2011, that listing of the gopher tortoise as T in the eastern portion of its range is warranted under the ESA.
 Gopher tortoises were added to the candidate species list with the publication of the 12-month finding, but the USFWS has taken no further action.
 Gopher tortoises occur in a variety of natural and disturbed habitats characterized by well-drained loose soils in which to burrow, low-growing herbaceous vegetation used for food, and open sunlit areas for nesting (Diemer 1992, Mushinsky et al. 2006).
-Gopher tortoises typically inhabit sites with soils that support sandhill, scrub, and pine flatwoods habitats (Enge et al. 2006), and sandhill and mesic flatwoods soils cover approximately 23,508 acres (39%) of the site.
+Gopher tortoises typically inhabit sites with soils that support sandhill, scrub, and pine flatwoods habitats (Enge et al. 2006), and sandhill and mesic flatwoods soils cover approximately 21,356 acres (40%) of the site.

 Reported annual average home range sizes vary from 1.2 to 4.7 acres for males and from 0.2 to 1.6 acres for females (Enge et al. 2006).
 Cox et al. (1987) indicate that patches of habitat must be at least 25-50 acres in size to support a minimally viable population of gopher tortoises, but Eubanks et al. (2002) found that 47-101 acres were needed to support populations of this size.
 Mushinsky et al. (2006) considered 250 acres to be the minimum area necessary to maintain a population of tortoises, and a buffer zone surrounding the 250-acre parcel would provide additional security.
 FWC habitat models (Cox et al. 1994, McCoy et al. 2002, Endries et al. 2009) indicate the Property contains potentially suitable gopher tortoise habitat.
 Most of the areas mapped as potentially suitable gopher tortoise habitat are within the Lochloosa Conservation Easement.
-Plum Creek currently operates an FWC gopher tortoise recipient site within a portion of the Lochloosa Conservation Easement.
-FWC Gopher Tortoise Permitting Guidelines provide that sites that are Acceptable as recipient sites for the long-term relocation of gopher tortoises should be

->40 acres in size and have a minimum annual depth to water table of >18 inches.
-The Property contains approximately 17,101 acres of appropriate soil types, most of which support pine plantations of various ages that meet the criterion for Acceptable relocation sites.
+Plum Creek currently operates a FWC gopher tortoise recipient site within a portion of the Lochloosa Conservation Easement.
+FWC Gopher Tortoise Permitting Guidelines provide that sites that are Acceptable as recipient sites for the long-term relocation of gopher tortoises should be >40 acres in size and have a minimum annual depth to water table of >18 inches.
+The Property contains approximately 14,485 acres of appropriate soil types, most of which support pine plantations of various ages that meet the criterion for Acceptable relocation sites.
 This information and field observations indicate that gopher tortoises have a high likelihood of occurring on the Property.